-An "applied science" degree prepares students to enter directly into the workforce after graduation (for example, in automotive technology, nursing or advanced manufacturing).
+An "applied science" degree prepares students to start a career right after graduation (for example, in automotive technology, nursing or advanced manufacturing).
 The word "science" does not necessarily mean that the program is related to a field of science like geography or biology.

 Find a Program

 Search our colleges by college name, program or vicinity.